-Num. of Perso Disciplina
+Num. of Persons Referred for Disciplinary Actions

-Crime: 2016 2017 2018
+Crime: 2018 2019 2020

-A. Illegal Weapon Possession 0 0 0
+A. Illegal Weapon Possession 0 N/A N/A

-B. Drug Law Violations 0 0 0
+B. Drug Law Violations 0 N/A N/A

-C. Liquor Law Violations 0 0 0
+C. Liquor Law Violations 0 N/A N/A

 Disciplinary Actions - On Campus Student Housing Facilities - Halifax Community College (Subset of Arrests-On Campus)